cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/assignment4.md

 Some things to remember about your implementation or **you will lose points!**:

 - Create a type for your songs!
-Do not leave it as Object type.
+Do not leave it as `any` type.
 - Use your `Song` component from part 1 and pass it props instead of mapping directly into HTML elements.
 - Add a [`key` prop](/docs/lecture5#rendering-lists) when rendering lists.